Friendly-Pixel/Ar/README.md

 Sort an array by values using a user-defined comparison function.

+This function assigns new keys to the elements in array.
+It will remove any existing keys that may have been assigned.

 @param callable $callable    function($valueA, $valueB): int
                              Return an integer smaller then, equal to,